lindseyasterman/MechaCar_Statistical_Analysis/README.md

 ![Del_1](https://github.com/lindseyasterman/MechaCar_Statistical_Analysis/blob/main/Del_1_screenshot.png)

-- The variables vehicle_length and ground_clearance provide a non-random amount of variance to the mpg values in the dataset.
+- The variables, vehicle_length and ground_clearance, provide a non-random amount of variance to the mpg values in the dataset.
 - The slope of the linear model is not 0.
 The p-value is 5.35e-11, which is lower than the 0.05 assumed statistical signifigance.
 - The linear model effectively predicts the mpg of MechaCar prototypes.
 The r-squared value of 0.7149 determines a 71% probability for accurate predictions.

 ## Summary Statistics on Suspension Coils
-Next, I created summary and lot dataframes which included the mean, median, variance, and standard deviation of the PSI for all manufacturing lots.
+Next, I created a summary and lot dataframes which included the mean, median, variance, and standard deviation of the PSI for all manufacturing lots.

 ![total_summary](https://github.com/lindseyasterman/MechaCar_Statistical_Analysis/blob/main/total_summary.png)
 ![lot_summary](https://github.com/lindseyasterman/MechaCar_Statistical_Analysis/blob/main/lot_summary.png)